archethic-foundation/archethic-docs/technology/sharding/beacon_chain.md

 Beacon Chains also contain network status of the nodes where the public key starts by the Beacon Chain subset.

 The storage nodes in each subset is in charge of:
-- check the nodes availability
+- check the node availabilities
 - gather networking information such as latency, bandwidth

-At the end of the day, a transaction is formed as well and a last transaction is compute to generate a summary of node availability and network coordinates
+At the end of the day, a transaction is formed as well and a last transaction is computed to generate a summary of node availability and network coordinates

 ## Slot

-Each `Beacon Chain` is splitted during the day into multiple slots, defined by interval (for instance every 10 min).
+Each `Beacon Chain` is divided during the day into multiple slots, defined by interval (for instance every 10 min).
 <br />Those slot contains the following information:
 - Transaction summaries: timestamping of the validated transactions
   - address: Transaction's address